Spacial/awesome-systools/README.md

   * [pedrohenriquebr](https://github.com/pedrohenriquebr/dotfiles)
 * Powerline:
   * [Powerline Gitstatus](https://github.com/jaspernbrouwer/powerline-gitstatus)
+  * [How to Jazz Up Your Bash Terminal](https://medium.freecodecamp.org/jazz-up-your-bash-terminal-a-step-by-step-guide-with-pictures-80267554cb22)— A Step By Step Guide With Pictures
 * Zsh files:
   * [Zim](https://github.com/zimfw/zimfw/) is a Zsh configuration framework with blazing speed and modular extensions.
   * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh): A delightful community-driven (with 1,100+ contributors) framework for managing your zsh configuration.